Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 Preamp vs. Amp, The Last Word

-Understanding the differences between preamps and amplifiers is crucial for achieving high-quality sound in your home theater audio setup…and avoiding unnecessary expense and confusion!
+Understanding the differences between preamps and amplifiers is necessary for achieving high-quality sound in your home theater audio setup…and avoiding unnecessary expense and confusion!
 While they may seem similar, they serve different purposes in the signal chain and can greatly impact the overall sound quality of your system.